aws-powertools/powertools-lambda-typescript/docs/core/logger.md

     This feature takes into account transient issues where additional debugging information can be useful.

 Sampling decision happens at the Logger initialization.
-When using the `injectLambdaContext` method either as a decorator or middleware, the sampling decision is refreshed at the beginning of each Lambda invocation for you.
+When using the `injectLambdaContext` method either as a decorator or middleware, the sampling decision is refreshed at the beginning of each Lambda invocation for you, except for cold starts.

 If you're not using either of these, you'll need to manually call the `refreshSamplingRate()` function at the start of your handler to refresh the sampling decision for each invocation.